Corynocarpus laevigatus: Description

 Corynocarpus laevigatus (karaka) is a medium-sized evergreen leafy canopy tree with erect spreading branches.
 It is endemic to New Zealand.
 It grows to heights of up to 15–20 m and has a stout trunk usually up to 60 cm in diameter, but can be up to 1 m in diameter.
 The largest trunk of a C. laevigatus specimen diameter ever measured was 3 m in diameter.
-Its bark is typically a grey colour, although on young trees it can is a lighter brown-colour.
+The bark is typically a grey colour, although on young trees it can be a lighter brown-colour.
 C. laevigatus is predominantly a coastal tree, although in the North Island, it can also be found in lowland inland forests.
-C. laevigatus is suggested to have a maximum lifespan of 500 years in mainland New Zealand, and potentially 600 years from a solitary specimen examined on Lady Alice Island.
+C. laevigatus is suggested to have a maximum lifespan of 500 years in mainland New Zealand, and potentially 600 years from a specimen found on Lady Alice Island.

 Mature trees have dark-brown corrugated bark with corrugations that are broken up into pieces that are roughly 1x3 cm and 0.5 cm thick.
 Younger trees have light brown bark that frequently has short, horizontal bands that resemble sewing stitches.
-C. laevigatuss dense shade and prolific seeding exclude local species and change the host community's composition and ecological processes in areas where it has been allowed to proliferate.
-C. laevigatus has an alternating elliptic oval-shaped foliage that are up to 8 cm wide, with petioles less than 2 cm long.
+C. laevigatus has alternating elliptic oval-shaped leaves that are up to 8 cm wide, with petioles less than 2 cm long.